NaCo Nasmyth Adaptive Optics System (NAOS) Near-Infrared Imager and Spectrograph (CONICA)

 - Questions related to visitor mode observations should be addressed to Paranal Science Operations

 - Questions related to NaCo should be addressed to the NaCo account

 - Please send us your comments, suggestions and report errors and inaccurate statements in the web pages and manuals.

 The following items are available on all the NaCo pages, using the bar on the left.

 - Overview: a short description of the instrument.

 - Instrument Description: all the important parameters of the instrument.

 - Manuals: links to all the documents related to NaCo.

-- Tools: a collection of useful tools and informations for preparing and analyzing the NaCo observations.
+- Tools: a collection of useful tools and informations for analysing NaCo observations.